Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 `Error: M569.6: Driver 20.0 basic tuning failed, the measured motion was inconsistent`

-The "measured motion was inconsistent" message means either that there was an issue with the encoder or that the motor did not move smoothly.
+This message means either that there was an issue with the encoder or that the motor did not move smoothly.
 * Check the encoder wiring.
+  * If you're using the single-ended quadrature connection, make sure to put a jumper on "quadrature differential/single ended select".
+  * If you're using the differential quadrature connection, make sure to remove any jumper on "quadrature differential/single ended select".
 * Increase the motor current.
 * If the motors are already connected to the motion system by belts, try removing the belts to see if tuning can then be accomplished.

+`Error: M569.6: Driver 20.0 basic tuning failed, the measured motion was less than expected, measured counts/rev is about 1014.2` or `the measured motion was more than expected`

+This message means that the expected encoder pulses per revolution (PPR) set by M569.1 C parameter was not what was measured.
+Check the specification of the encoder; 1000PPR is fairly standard.
+Usually you can change the M569.1 C parameter to close to what is suggested by the firmware.